RachitKataria/namaste/README.md

 # namaste

-Chrome extension that provides randomized yoga videos
+A Chrome extension that surfaces randomized yoga videos